-August 28, 2019 – Former Ottawa Justice of the Peace, Lynn Coulter, was honoured at a street naming ceremony in Minto Communities’ Quinn’s Pointe neighbourhood on Tuesday, August 27 in recognition of her contribution to Barrhaven and the City of Ottawa over the past 40 years.
+Ottawa, ON (August 28, 2019) – Former Ottawa Justice of the Peace, Lynn Coulter, was honoured at a street naming ceremony in Minto Communities’ Quinn’s Pointe neighbourhood on Tuesday, August 27 in recognition of her contribution to Barrhaven and the City of Ottawa over the past 40 years.
 Coulter was joined by honoured guests including the City of Ottawa Mayor Jim Watson, local Councillor Jan Harder, retired Nepean Police Deputy Chief Devon Fermoyle, Member of Provincial Parliament Lisa MacLeod, Minto Communities’ Hugo Lalonde, nominator Darrell Bartraw, and her family for the unveiling of Lynn Coulter Street that will welcome new homeowners in early 2021.

 Mayor Jim Watson, local Councillor Jan Harder, retired Nepean Police Deputy Chief Devon Fermoyle, Member of Provincial Parliament Lisa MacLeod, Minto Communities’ Hugo Lalonde, nominator Darrell Bartraw with former Justice of the Peace, Lynn Coulter and her family.

 “Lynn Coulter’s commitment to strengthening the fabric of this community is admirable,” said Brent Strachan, Division President, Minto Communities Ottawa.
 “Playing an integral role in the development of this area since the 1970s, we’re proud of this opportunity to recognize the steadfast resolve and dedication of this highly esteemed member of the community.”